24f1000087/Vehicle_Parking_App/README.md

    **Note:** The frontend uses Vue 3 via CDN (no build step required).
 All components are defined in `src/app.js` as JavaScript objects for CDN compatibility.

+---

+Any console errors
+What you see when opening http://localhost:5000/api/health What the test page shows at http://localhost:8080/test.html

 ## 🔐 Default Credentials

 - **Admin:**